Terry Whittaker/2020VISION

 April to JulyAbout the reserve

 Half of the area of this triangular-shaped reserve is taken up by a hay meadow, the centre of which is flooded in autumn and winter.
-The remaining half consists of three areas of water: a moat round an island and two shallow ponds overlooked by hides.
+The remaining half consists of three areas of water: a moat round an island and two shallow ponds.
 The reserve is bounded by mature hedgerows and trees, with a small wooded area in the northern corner.

 The variety of habitat attracts many birds.
 73 species have been recorded including kingfisher, and 35 species have been known to breed including sparrowhawk and jay.
 17 species of butterfly have also been recorded.
 There is a good population of water voles, toads, frogs and grass snakes.
 Plants are abundant on the reserve with 171 species recorded on the heavy clay.
 The wet area of the meadow has purple-loosestrife, brooklime, ragged-robin and butterbur.